-"That the external condition is not proper to man and to his spirit," says a seer, " appears from this, that, when he is in the world, he converses according to the established manners of society; whilst, does not overstep the limits of propriety and decorum.
-And the same thing is evident from the fact, that, when a man reflects, he debates with himself in what manner he shall speak and act, so as to ensure respect, friendship, and favour; and his consequent proceedings are very different to what they would be if he merely followed the instigations of his Whence it is clear that the inner will. state in which the spirit is placed, is its proper state; and also the proper state of man whilst he lives in the world."
+"That the external condition is not proper to man and to his spirit," says a seer, "appears from this, that, when he is in the world, he converses according to the established manners of society; whilst, at the same time, the inner-thinking governs the external demeanour, whereby it | does not overstep the limits of propriety and decorum.
+And the same thing is evident from the fact, that, when a man reflects, he debates with himself in what manner he shall speak and act, so as to ensure respect, friendship, and favour; and his consequent proceedings are very different to what they would be if he merely followed the instigations of his Whence it is clear that the inner state in which the spirit is placed, is its proper state; and also the proper state of man whilst he lives in the world."